Introduction

 Lump Charcoal:

 Lump charcoal burns hotter and faster than briquettes, reaching temperatures of up to 1,400°F (760°C).
-The irregular shapes and sizes of the lumps, however, can result in uneven heat distribution, which may require more frequent adjustments during grilling.
+However, the irregular shapes and sizes of the lumps can result in uneven heat distribution, which may require more frequent adjustments during grilling.
 Lump charcoal also produces less ash, which means easier cleanup.

 Briquettes:

-Briquettes, due to their uniform size and composition, provide a more consistent and longer-lasting burn.
+Due to their uniform size and composition, briquettes provide a more consistent and longer-lasting burn.
 They typically burn at a lower temperature than lump charcoal, around 800°F to 1,000°F (430°C to 540°C).
 This makes them ideal for slow and low-temperature cooking.
 However, briquettes produce more ash, which can accumulate and potentially smother the fire.

 Impact on Flavor